Stuycs-K/project03-final-09-casinoc-hasant/DEVLOG.md

 - Keeps answer word to the same server/client instead of communicating it to the other person
 - (2 hours)

+### 2024-01-18 - Finished base game operations
+- Added ability to run game with two players simultaneously
+- Fixed wordle function to allow for niche cases like letters being in the word multiple times
+- (3 hours)

+### 2024-01-20 - Finished
+- Revised how cowsay and dragon speaking are implemented into game
+- Recorded video and uploaded
+- (1 hours)

 ## Tanzeem Hasan

 ### 2024-01-06 - Project Proposal